 Serving Suggestions

-I usually serve this dish on a bed of cauliflower rice.
-It also goes well with roasted broccoli - it's convenient that you can cook both dishes in the same 400°F oven.
+I usually serve this saucy dish on a bed of cauliflower rice.
+It also goes well with vegetable sides that can be cooked in the same 400°F oven, including Asian Brussels sprouts, roasted cabbage, and roasted carrots.

 Storing Leftovers

-The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
-They are very tasty when served cold - try to shred the meat and serve it on a bed of greens for lunch.
-Or you can gently reheat them in the microwave at 50% power.
+You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+They are delicious when served cold - try to shred the meat and serve it on a bed of greens for lunch.
+Alternatively, reheat them in a 350°F oven until heated through.

 Recipe Card